 An educational institution qualifies if that institution has been established by or registered under the laws of South Africa, for example the Department of Education, the Higher Education Act, 1997, the Skills Development Act, 1998 or the National Research Foundation Act, 1998.
 A foreign educational institution also qualifies if the qualification obtained from that institution upon completion of such studies would be recognised by the South African Qualifications Authority under the National Qualifications Framework Act, 2008.
 Most schools and tertiary educational institutions are pre-loaded onto the SmartFunder platform.
 You can select the relevant institution when you register your relative.

 Ensure that you select the correct province where the educational institution is situated.
 Start your search with the actual name of the institution.
 For example, when searching for “Florida High School”, start your search with “Florida”.
 When searching for tertiary educational institutions, use the full name and not the abbreviation.
 For example, start your search with “Pretoria” if you are searching for the “University of Pretoria” or “South Africa” when you are searching for “UNISA” (University of South Africa).
-If the institution is not on our list, select the “Recommend an Educational Institution” button and add the required details to enable SmartFunder to verify the educational institution.
+If the institution is not on our list, select the “Not finding your school?” button and add the required details to enable SmartFunder to verify the educational institution.